Nevada State High School Equivalency Eligibility Requirements

 - You have to do the same for disability accommodations for the HiSET exam if you need it and be sure to check for other HiSET Nevada rules and requirements.

-Whether you pass the GED, HiSET or TASC test, the State of Nevada will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Whether you pass the GED test or HiSET exam, the State of Nevada will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.